adafruit/CircuitPython_Badge_README/template/EVENT_YEAR_README.txt

 Welcome to CircuitPython!
 #############################

-Hello {EVENT NAME} - we wanted to have a fun ~electronic~ swag-bag item, that does more than just a sticker!
+Hello {EVENT NAME} - we wanted to have a fun ~electronic~ item, that does more than just a sticker!
 What you have in your hand is a special edition {BOARD DETAILS}.